 Let’s say you’re an SEO service provider and you’re looking for professionals in the SEO space to open a relationship with and eventually, market your product to.

-Next, enter your topic keyword, “SEO,” check the box for Exact Match, then in the tags filter below the search bar, check the box for Bloggers.
+Next, enter your topic keyword, “SEO,” then in the tags filter below the search bar, check the box for Bloggers.